-Fordham does NOT require any specific visa type to attend the Summer Institute.
-We offer only guidance to enable you to make a prudent choice customized for your personal case.
+Fordham does not require any specific visa type to attend the Summer Institute, but we do offer guidance to enable you to make a prudent choice customized for your personal case.

 Most program participants enter the U.S. as a B-1, B-2, or WT visitor.
 This is appropriate for those who are "coming to the United States primarily for tourism," and "also incidentally will engage in a short course of study during their visit."
 It cannot be used by participants who will be staying in the U.S. to pursue a degree-granting program after the Summer Institute.
 Therefore, if you choose the B-2/WT visa, you are entering the U.S. with "tourist" intentions, which is your primary purpose.
 Your "study" at Fordham in the Summer Institute is your secondary purpose.
 It is "incidental and avocational" to your primary tourist purpose.